Democrats unveil 'Save the Internet Act' to restore net neutrality laws

 Breaking News Emails

-House and Senate Democrats unveiled legislation on Wednesday to establish net neutrality protections, the most significant effort yet in a years-long effort by technologists to prevent companies from using their power to manipulate how users experience the internet.
+House and Senate Democrats unveiled legislation Wednesday to establish net neutrality protections, the most significant development yet in a yearslong effort by technologists to prevent companies from using their power to manipulate how users experience the internet.

 "This legislation brings the power of the internet to every corner of this country, from rural America and to our cities," House Speaker Nancy Pelosi, D-Calif., said during the announcement.
 "A free and open internet is a pillar in creating opportunities."